-Section 100 of the Children and Families Act 2014 places a duty on the Governing Body and Senior Leadership Team to make arrangements for supporting pupils at schoolwith medical conditions.
+Section 100 of the Children and Families Act 2014 places a duty on the Governing Body and Senior Leadership Team to make arrangements for supporting pupils at school with medical conditions.
 Pupils with special medical needs have the same right of admission to school as other children and cannot be refused admission or excluded from school on medical grounds alone.
 They must also be properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential.
-This is particularly important in our Church of England School and exemplifies our core values of trust, compassion and wisdom.
+This is particularly important in our Church of England School and exemplifies our core values of courage, peace, truthfulness, respect, responsibility and friendship.
 This document should be read in conjunction with the Statutory Guidance, Supporting Pupils at school with medical conditions - December 2015.